Rollie McKenna

 Rosalie Thorne "Rollie" McKenna (November 15, 1918 – June 14, 2003) was an American photographer.
 Writers photographed by McKenna include Sylvia Plath, Robert Frost, Dylan Thomas, and Truman Capote.
-McKenna had a long term friendship with Malcolm Brinnin, who helped her come in contact with many of the people she photographed.
+McKenna had a long-term friendship with John Malcolm Brinnin, who helped her come in contact with many of the people she photographed.
 In addition to portraiture, McKenna also had an interest in architecture, particularly the architecture of Stonington, Connecticut.

 Early life and education

 Rosalie Thorne was born to a wealthy family shortly after World War I in Houston, Texas.
-When she was three her mother and father separated, and sent her to live with her grandparents in Mississippi.
-A portion of her childhood was spent growing up in the resort her grandparents Henry Brown and Mabel Marks Bacon owned called The Inn by the Sea, where she encountered a wide of variety of individuals.
+When she was three years old, her mother and father separated, and sent her to live with her grandparents in Mississippi.
+A portion of her childhood was spent growing up in the resort her grandparents Henry Brown and Mabel Marks Bacon owned, called The Inn by the Sea, where she encountered a wide of variety of individuals.
 Several years later, when Rollie was eleven, her mother came back into her life after being remarried and spent some time running the business with her family.
-Shortly after The Great Depression started, the family's life altered greatly and, as a result, Rollie ended up being sent from relative to relative for years to come.
+Shortly after the Great Depression started, the family's life altered greatly and, as a result, Rollie ended up being sent from relative to relative for years to come.
 She went on to pursue a degree at Vassar College in American history in 1938 and proceeded to earn a master's degree in art history in 1948.
-Between degrees, she took some time off and joined the U.S. Navy and shortly after married Henry Dickson McKenna in 1945.
+Between degrees, she took some time off and joined the U.S. Navy and, shortly after, married Henry Dickson McKenna in 1945.
 The couple divorced in 1950.